zentyal/zentyal/docs/en/user/intro.rst

    Dynamic DNS configuration

-eBox makes a connection to the provider getting your public IP address baypassing any NAT between you and Internet.
-If you are using this feature on a multigateway scenario, don't forget to create a rule that makes the connections to your provider use always the same gateway.
+eBox makes a connection to the provider getting your public IP address bypassing any NAT between you and Internet.
+If you are using this feature on a multigateway scenario [#]_, don't forget to create a rule that makes the connections to your provider use always the same gateway.

+.. [#] Check :ref:`multigw-section-ref` section for details.

 Network diagnosis
 =================